OSH Answers Fact Sheets

 When should I "crack" the cylinder?

-Before attaching the regulator, "crack" a secured cylinder by opening the valve slightly then closing it immediately to blow out dust or dirt from the valve outlet.
+Before attaching the regulator, wipe clean the valve outlet with a clean cloth free of oil and lint and "crack" a secured cylinder by opening the valve slightly then closing it immediately to blow out dust or dirt from the valve outlet.
 Use two hands on the valve and stand at the side of the valve - never stand directly in front of or behind the valve outlet.

-Do not crack fuel gases near ignition sources.
+Do not crack fuel gas cylinders due to the chance for the gas to ignite by friction, heating, or other ignition sources.
 Never crack hydrogen cylinders since the release of compressed hydrogen may ignite by itself.

 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.